 Haiti must be free from the heavy hand of the imperial north, and African Americans and all freedom-loving people have a special responsibility to stand in solidarity with the Haitian people in their struggle to end this brutal occupation, exercise their right to choose their own leaders and way forward, and live lives of dignity, decency and promise.
-Then, the Haitian people will again find within themselves and through mutually-respectful alliances, the capacity to rebuild their infrastructure, re-seed their fields and forests, restore a self-sufficient agriculture based on Haitian models, and make their waters run clean and clear again.
+Then, they will again find within themselves and through mutually-respectful alliances, the capacity to rebuild their infrastructure, re-seed their fields and forests, restore a self-sufficient agriculture based on Haitian models, and make their waters run clean and clear again.

-Dr. Maulana Karenga, Professor and Chair of Africana Studies, California State University-Long Beach; Executive Director, African American Cultural Center (Us); Creator of Kwanzaa; and author of Kwanzaa: A Celebration of Family, Community and Culture and Essays on Struggle: Position and Analysis, www.AfricanAmericanCultural Center-LA.org; www.OfficialKwanzaaWebsite.org; www.MaulanaKarenga.org.
+Dr. Maulana Karenga, Professor and Chair of Africana Studies, California State University-Long Beach; Executive Director, African American Cultural Center (Us); Creator of Kwanzaa; and author of Kwanzaa: A Celebration of Family, Community and Culture and Introduction to Black Studies, 4th Edition, www.MaulanaKarenga.org.